hatobito-io/plumbery/documentation/guides/pipelines.md

 The main concepts of Plumbery are *requests*, *pipelines* and *pipes*.

 Pipe is a function taking a struct called a request and returning that struct, potentially modifying it.
+We also sometimes call pipes *steps*.
 Request is normally a `Plumbery.Request` struct.

 Pipeline is a function taking a request struct and returning that struct, potentially modifying it.
 Note that is the exact description of a pipe, so a